darionchew050204/Cyanide/README.md

 you have to do the terminal step every time you close and open cs:go It free tho

+i dont know how to use skin changer yet but you can still use the default one that the skin changer is set to

 ask me any question discord id #3799